bedagkarabhijeet/device-iot/README.md

    https://github.com/bedagkarabhijeet/device-iot.git

+2. Update the config.json.
+If you are working on new DB use SQL script from Utilities\DBScripts\1642582742.sql to create table schema

-2. Navigat to checkout location and from command prompt created and activate virtual environment using below command
+4. Navigate to checkout location and from command prompt create and activate virtual environment using below command

     ##### python -m venv venv